DLR-SC/tigl/doc/installation.md

 ## Building from source ##

 The minimum requirements to build TiGL are TiXI and OpenCascade Technology (OCCT).
-Qt5 is needed if you want to build the tiglcreator.
+Qt5 is needed if you want to build the TiGLCreator.
 All build dependencies of TiGL are available as conda packages.
 Most dependencies are supplied in a decicated channel at [https://anaconda.org/dlr-sc/](https://anaconda.org/dlr-sc/).
 Specifically, this channel contains a recommended variant of opencascade, which includes a patch for G2-continuous Coons patches.
 The recipes for the conda packages in the dlr-sc channel can be found at [https://github.com/DLR-SC/tigl-conda](https://github.com/DLR-SC/tigl-conda).